-I was curious to see if monkey bars for crickets in 3D software with rapid prototyping would allow them to enter and climb onto the miniature sculpture, so when they did I was thrilled.
-I also was excited to create a sound work for them created with their own chirps shifted up and down in frequency, rhythm, and tempo with Melodyne software below.
+I was curious to see if monkey bars for crickets built in 3D software and rapid prototyping would allow them to enter and climb onto the miniature sculpture, so when they did, I was thrilled.
+I also was excited to create a sound work for them created with their chirps shifted up and down in frequency, rhythm, and tempo with Melodyne software below.

 If that was missed, I also had a print of that on the wall to scale below.

-When talking about the Museum for Insects, Amy Says “Inside, crickets can interact with hands-on/legs-on exhibits, enjoy food and drink from the café and experience live humans, both through a picture window and through a videophone chat that connects the Museum for Insects to the humans visiting the Peabody Essex Museum.
-Humans visiting us from the internet can visit our live webcam, and can activate a cricket puppet and electronic chirping instruments located within.
-Crickets deserve some respect – and a visit to their own museum.
+When talking about the Museum for Insects, Amy Says, “Inside, crickets can interact with hands-on/legs-on exhibits, enjoy food and drink from the café, and experience live humans, both through a picture window and through a videophone chat that connects the Museum for Insects to the humans visiting the Peabody Essex Museum.
+Humans visiting us from the internet can visit our live webcam and activate a cricket puppet and electronic chirping instruments.
+Crickets deserve some respect – and a visit to their museum.

-We humans can come along too, but we must shrink ourselves down so we fit inside the Museum for Insects.
+We humans can come along too, but we must shrink ourselves to fit inside the Museum for Insects.
 And so we don’t crush anyone.
 This museum is a space for friendly interaction between humans and crickets.
-With a combination of contemporary artwork and current communication technologies we hope to increase human appreciation for insects and to provide a safe and enjoyable experience for the house cricket museum-goers.”
+With a combination of contemporary artwork and current communication technologies, we hope to increase human appreciation for insects and to provide a safe and enjoyable experience for the house cricket museum-goers.”

-The list of works I produced for this mini-exhibition include:
+The list of works I produced for this mini-exhibition includes:

 Rodeo Cricket Sculpture: 3D modeling and rapid prototyped sculpture.

 Rodeo Cricket: Mini Giclee Print.